gecos-team/cookbook-conf/README.md

 In order to use this LWRP from your cookbook or recipe you need to add this cookbook as a dependency at the `metadata.rb` file.
-But as long as `chef-client` doesn't manage the dependencies, you'll need to add the cookbook also to the node's `run_list`.

 After doing that you can do things like: